wpmudev/pro-sites/README.md

 It's a good idea to create the Pull Request as soon as possible so everybody knows what's going on with the project from the PRs screen in Bitbucket.

-## How to release PRO and wp.org versions
+## How to release?

 Prior to release, code needs to be checked and tested by QA team.
-Merge all active Pull Requests into `development` branch and sync to `qa` branch.
+Merge all active Pull Requests into `development` branch.
 Build the release with `npm run build` script and send the zip files to QA.

 Follow these steps to make the release: